mrfirdauss-20/go-docker-ex/docs/http_api.md

 **Body Fields:**

 - `answer_idx`, Integer => answer index for the question, start from `1`, if user doesn't give any answer set the value to `0`.
+- `start_at`, Integer => unix timestamp in seconds when client start displaying the question.
-- `sent_at`, Integer => timestamp when the answer was sent, the value of this timestamp will be used to determine whether or not user submit the answer during or after timeout.
+- `sent_at`, Integer => unix timestamp in seconds when the answer was sent, the value of this timestamp will be used to determine whether or not user submit the answer during or after timeout.

 **Example Request:**